Ahmed-Abdullah14/Lab03/ExerciseC/README.md

 # Exercise C
-This exercise was about implementing Java classes based on UML diagrams.
+This exercise was about creating Implementing a UML.